 That means a random time might fall in a shorter interval of less than 10 minutes, or a longer interval of more than 10 minutes.
 It’s more likely to fall in an interval of more than 10 minutes, simply because those intervals last longer.

 This is easy to understand with a small scale example.
-Consider timespan that includes a 2 minute block interval and an 18 minute block interval.
-Now think of a random time in that timespan.
+Consider a 20 minute timespan that includes a 2 minute block interval and an 18 minute block interval.
+Now think of a random time in that 20 minute timespan.
 Is the random time more likely to fall in the 2 minute block interval or in the 18 minute block interval?
 It’s 9 times more likely to fall in the 18 minute block interval because that interval lasts 9 times longer!

 In probability terminology this is because bitcoin block intervals follow a poisson distribution.